Skip to main content

 When it comes to lunch boxes for kids, it’s important to us that all the boxes we test be BPA-free, made of quality materials, and are tough enough to pass our real-life kid tests.
 You won’t find flimsy lunch boxes on this list.
 Once we selected an array of boxes that fit this criteria, we put them through our testing.

-First, we tested each of the lunch boxes in the Reviewed lab to see how long they could maintain hot or cold temperatures.
+First, we tested each lunch box in the Reviewed lab to see how long they could maintain hot or cold temperatures.
 We filled each lunch box with the same material we use to test refrigerators, with a temperature sensor embedded inside.
-We let them sit for four hours at room temperature and then looked at how long it took for the temperatures to rise above 40 degrees, which is the lower end of the bacteria danger-zone.
+We let them sit for four hours at room temperature and then looked at how long it took for the temperatures to rise above 40 degrees, which is the lower end of the bacteria danger zone.
 The warm containers were tested with hot tomato sauce and meatballs, and temperatures were measured to see how long the lunchboxes maintained a safe, above 90-degree temperature.

 We checked for leaks by pouring water inside one compartment of each lunch box, then closed it and shook it around to mimic the jostling a lunch box would get in a busy grade schooler's backpack.
 We especially wanted to see if compartments maintained separation, or if juicy foods would seep over and turn sandwiches soggy.